Sam Sheppard: Richard Eberling

 Although Eberling denied any criminal involvement in the murder of Marilyn Sheppard, Kathy Wagner Dyal, who worked alongside Eberling in caring for Ethel May Durkin, also testified that Eberling had confessed to her in 1983.
 A fellow convict also reported that Eberling confessed to the crime.
 The defense called into question the credibility of both witnesses during the 2000 civil trial.
 Eberling died in an Ohio prison in 1998, where he was serving a life sentence for the 1984 murder of Ethel May Durkin.

 Verdict

-After ten weeks of trial, 76 witnesses, and hundreds of exhibits, the case went to the eight-person civil jury.
-The jury deliberated just three hours on April 12, 2000, before returning a unanimous verdict that Samuel Reese Sheppard had failed to prove by a preponderance of the evidence that his father had been wrongfully imprisoned.
+After twelve weeks of trial, 76 witnesses, and hundreds of exhibits, the case went to the eight-person civil jury.
+The jury deliberated just three hours on April 12, 2000, before returning a unanimous verdict that Samuel Holmes Sheppard had failed to prove by a preponderance of the evidence that his father had been wrongfully imprisoned.

 Invalidation of wrongful imprisonment claim

 On February 22, 2002, the Eighth District Court of Appeals ruled unanimously that the civil case should not have gone to the jury, on the grounds that the statute of limitations had expired, and that a claim for wrongful imprisonment abated with Sam Sheppard's death.
 In August 2002, the Supreme Court of Ohio declined to review the appeals court's decision.